 - Minimum system requirements

 - Supported operating systems and browsers

-- Smart cards are not supported in AKC

-- Managing favorites is not supported in AKC

 - Keyboard macros created in AKC cannot be used in VKC.

-See the Virtual KVM Client (on page 51) section for information on using the available features of the application.
+See the Virtual KVM Client (on page 52) section for information on using the available features of the application.
 If there is a difference between how AKC functions as compared to VKC, it is noted in the topic.

-Also see Direct Port Access Overview (on page 132) and Enable AKC Download Server Certificate Validation Overview (on page 133) for configuration information on using AKC.
+Also see Enabling Direct Port Access (on page 143) and Enabling the AKC Download Server Certificate Validation (on page 144) for configuration information on using AKC.